 What you do immediately after matters a lot

 If you are arrested or given a citation for DUI or DWAI, what you do after can have a huge impact on your future.
 If you don't take action immediately, you could, for example, lose your ability to keep your driver's license.
 You may also miss valuable opportunities to collect evidence that could help your case.

-It’s always a good idea to get help from an attorney.
-Most people simply don’t have the time or experience necessary to properly represent themselves in a drunk driving case.
+It's always a good idea to get help from an attorney.
+Most people simply don't have the time or experience necessary to properly represent themselves in a drunk driving case.
 Call the attorneys at the Foley Law Firm for an initial consultation.
-We’ll help you understand your rights and options, and we’ll even come meet you at the police station if you’ve been arrested.
-Keep our number in your wallet, just in case – it’s 719-377-4024.
+We'll help you understand your rights and options, and we'll even come meet you at the police station if you've been arrested.
+Keep our number in your wallet, just in case - it's [nap_phone id="LOCAL-CT-NUMBER-5"].